Judgment in Plain EnglishSabarimala Temple Entry

-Justice Chandrachud’s opinion
+Justice Chandrachud’s Opinion

 In a separate and concurring opinion, Justice D Y Chandrachud held that the exclusion of women between the ages of 10-50 years by the Sabarimala Temple was contrary to constitutional morality and that it subverted the ideals of autonomy, liberty, and dignity.
 He held that the morality conceptualised under Articles 25 and 26 of the Constitution cannot have the effect of eroding the fundamental rights guaranteed under these Articles.
-Justice Chandrachud concurred with the opinions delivered by CJI Dipak Misra & Justice Nariman to hold that the Ayyappans, or worshippers of Lord Ayyappa, did not satisfy the judicially enunciated requirements to be considered a separate religious denomination.
+Justice Chandrachud concurred with the opinions delivered by CJI Dipak Misra and Justice Nariman to hold that the Ayyappans, or worshippers of Lord Ayyappa, did not satisfy the requirements to be considered a separate religious denomination.
 He held that the exclusion was not an essential religious practice.

 Justice Chandrachud further emphasised that physiological characteristics of women, like menstruation, have no significance or bearing on the entitlements guaranteed to them under the Constitution.
-The menstrual status of a woman cannot be a valid constitutional basis to deny her the dignity and the stigma around the same had no place in a Constitutional order.
+The menstrual status of a woman cannot be a valid constitutional basis to deny her the dignity, and the stigma had no place in a Constitutional order.
 Significantly, Justice Chandrachud addressed the argument that the exclusion was a form of untouchability prohibited under Article 17 of the Constitution.
 He observed that a perusal of the Constituent Assembly Debates would show that the makers of the Constitution had deliberately chosen to not give the term untouchability a specific meaning.
 He concluded that this was to ensure that it was not understood in a restrictive manner and must therefore be given an expansive meaning.
-He further held that Article 17 is a powerful guarantee against exclusion and cannot be read to exclude women against whom social exclusion of the worst kind has been practiced and legitimized on notions of purity and pollution.
+He further held that Article 17 is a powerful guarantee against exclusion and cannot be read to exclude women against whom social exclusion of the worst kind has been practiced and legitimised on notions of purity and pollution.

-Justice Malhotra’s dissenting opinion
+Justice Malhotra’s Dissenting Opinion

 Justice Indu Malhotra delivered a dissenting opinion.
 She argued that constitutional morality in a secular polity, such as India, requires a ‘harmonisation‘ of various competing claims to fundamental rights.
 She said that the Court must respect a religious denomination’s right to manage their internal affairs, regardless of whether their practices are rational or logical.

 She held that the Sabarimala Temple satisfies the requirements for being considered a separate religious denomination.
-She therefore held that the Sabarimala Temple is protected under Article 26(b) to manage its internal affairs and is not subject to the social reform mandate under Article 25(2)(b), which applies only to Hindu denominations.
+She held that the Sabarimala Temple is protected under Article 26(b) to manage its internal affairs and is not subject to the social reform mandate under Article 25(2)(b), which applies only to Hindu denominations.
 Note that Article 26, denominational freedom of religion, is subject to ‘public order, morality and health‘.
 Justice Malhotra held that ‘morality’ (constitutional morality) must be understood in the context of India being a pluralistic society.
 She stated that the State must respect the freedom of various individuals and sects to practice their faith.